What to Eat for Energy: 12 Foods That Support Steady Energy

 How to Eat for Better Energy

-• combine protein, healthy fats, and carbs
+• combine protein, fiber, healthy fats, and carbohydrates

-• listen to your body
+• listen to your body instead of pushing through exhaustion

 What foods give you the most energy during the day?